A 90-day engagement · Execution architecture for leadership teams

 Four weeks · Live facilitation

-Three operating rhythm meetings facilitated live, followed by a calibration cycle where the team runs the rhythm without me and we tune what drifts.
-The engagement exits with the architecture holding in your hands, not mine.
+Three operating rhythm meetings facilitated live, followed by sessions where the team runs the rhythm themselves, with private debriefs and tuning as drift surfaces.
+The architecture exits in your team's hands, not on a shelf.

 Output